InfiniteNex/CTM/README.md

 ## Main files in order of operation:
 ### 1) CTMdata.ahk - extract distributor data from the CTM tool
 ### 2) ctmdatahandler.pyw - process the extracted data into a usable table for easy copying into the work table.
-(Automatically executed at end of CTMdata.ahk)

 _______________________________